awarebayes/RecNN/readme.md

 This project is built for MovieLens 20M dataset, but support for other datasets is in perspective.
 I have parsed all the movies in the '/links.csv' to get all auxiliary data.
 Text information was fed into Google's BERT/ OpenAI GPT2 models to get text embeddings.
 All the data can be found [here](https://drive.google.com/file/d/1TclEmCnZN_Xkl3TfUXL5ivPYmLnIjQSu/view?usp=sharing)

+I added static dataset support so it takes ~10 minutes to get through the dataset.
+Dynamically built it used to take about 2 hours!
+You can generate the static data yourself, I dont want to upload 40GB of uncompressed data.
+Just play around with the numbers in batch and you'll be fine.

 All text information is located in `texts_bert.p / texts_gpt2.p` in dict {movie_id: numpy_array} format.

 All of cat features had been label encoded, numerical standardized.